 What does this mean for board games?
 It’s a little more difficult to sum it up for board games since movies and music are both older industries with a lot more content to analyze.
 Yet if you were to look at Kickstarter, take some polls, and watch how people spend their money (and not what they say), you start to get a clearer picture.
 Some themes overperform, others underperform.
 Some character design techniques work, and some really, really doesn’t.
 Patterns begin to emerge, and from successful products, you can understand the market and see how the products fit the market.

 Just because a game doesn’t succeed, it doesn’t mean the game isn’t good.
 Sometimes games fail commercially because they don’t meet an established market pattern.
 That doesn’t make them qualitatively bad games, it just means they don’t fit in with larger trends.
 You, me, and everyone we know are all involved in big, complex trends that we cannot possibly hope to fully understand 100% of the time.
 There’s nothing wrong with that.
 It keeps life spicy.
+That’s why it’s not so bad that people are weird.

 People are weird.
 Markets are weirder.
 By acknowledging that simple fact, you’re a lot better equipped to discern commercially viable ideas from duds. 🙂